 The group with Severe Intellectual Disability constitutes 3% to 4% of individuals with Intellectual Disability.
 During early childhood years, they acquire little or no communicative speech.
 During the school-age period, they may learn to talk and can be trained in elementary self-care skills.
 They profit to only a limited extent from instruction in pre-academic subjects, such as familiarity with the alphabet and simple counting, but can master skills such as learning sight reading of some survival words.

 In their adult years, they may be able to perform simple tasks in closely supervised settings.
 Most adapt well to life in the community, in group homes, or with their families.

 Profound Intellectual Disability

-The group with Profound Intellectual Disability constitutes approximately 1% to 2% of people with Intellectual Disability.
+The group with Profound Intellectual Disability constitutes approximately 1% to 2% of people with an Intellectual Disability.
 Most individuals with this diagnosis have an identified neurological condition that accounts for their Intellectual Disability.
-During the childhood years they display considerable impairments in sensorimotor functioning.
+During their childhood years, they display considerable impairments in sensorimotor functioning.

 Optimal development may occur in a highly structured environment with constant aid and supervision and an individualized relationship with a caregiver.
 Motor development and self-care and communication skills may improve if appropriate training is provided.
 Some can perform simple tasks in closely supervised and sheltered settings.

+Autism Spectrum Disorder is characterized by severe and pervasive impairment in several areas of development.
 Each person with an Autism Spectrum Disorder will have her or his own individual pattern of autism which may have an onset at birth or develop later in childhood.
-Such patterns may include deficits in social or language skills and unusual behaviors.
-Because the symptoms vary in type and severity among affected individuals and are often a unique combination for each individual, the range can be associated with an unlimited spectrum, thus the term Autism Spectrum Disorder.
+Because symptoms vary in type and severity among affected individuals and are often a unique combination for each individual, the range can be associated with an unlimited spectrum, thus the term Autism Spectrum Disorder.